hashgraph/guardian/docs/guardian/readme/getting-started/installation/cloud-deployment.md

 ## Cluster deployment

-Once you have your Rancher server up and running, next step is to deploy a kubernetes cluster on the cloud provider of your choice.
-For this guide we're going to use the managed k8s solutions provided by the cloud providers, but you could also use Rancher to deploy a cluster using VMs, a different distribution like k3s, or even skip this step and use the sandbox cluster provided by Rancher if you don't plan to use the instance for production Workloads.
+After setting up your Rancher server successfully, the next step is to deploy a Kubernetes cluster on your preferred cloud provider.
+In this guide, we will utilize the managed Kubernetes solutions offered by cloud providers.
+However, you also have the option to deploy a cluster using VMs, a different distribution like k3s, or even use the Rancher-provided sandbox cluster if you do not intend to use it for production workloads.

 ### Cluster deployment on AWS EKS